SidRajAlok/Admission-Quest/README.md

 # Admission-Quest
-A basic web designed to find better schools near you.
+A basic page designed to find better schools near you.